mathieu-benoit/DevOpsOnAzureLab/docs/Lab 2 - Continuous Integration/README.md

 - Generate artifacts to be reused in a separate Continuous Delivery (CD) process
 - Automate the communication with your teammates through Slack notifications

-You will go through 3 main sections in this lab:
+You will go through 4 main sections in this lab:

 - Create the VSTS Build definition and expose the "app" artifact
+- Update the "master" branch policies to validate code by pre-merging and building PR changes
 - Fix the unit test issue by submitting a new branch and pull request
 - Expose the "infra" and "ui-tests" artifacts